 To identify existing high-traffic customer channels, step into the shoes of your users:

-Amongst hype and initial interest, another method of rapidly expanding your user base is through creating a sense of exclusivity.
+Another method of rapidly expanding your user base is through creating a sense of exclusivity.
 With one of the top human motivators being exclusivity and fear of missing out (#FOMO), crafting exceptional, seamless user experiences go hand-in-hand to form the ultimate growth hack.

 Pinterest pinned their way to the top by following Facebook’s lead and starting out as invite-only.
 After they built a long waiting list, Pinterest generated a whirlwind buzz within the community.
 To keep the flames of their initial hype burning, Pinterest cemented their position in the market through the introduction of limitless scrolling.